-Full day conferences, lectures that last for hours and similar learning schedules do not have the desired effect.
-The human mind shuts down when it is faced with information overload and the learning from these situations becomes minimal.
+Full day conferences, lectures that last for hours, and similar learning schedules do not have the desired effect.
+The human mind shuts down when it is faced with information overload, and the learning from these situations becomes minimal.

-If you are looking to retain information from social learning opportunities, it’s a far better idea to put yourself in the situation more frequently for a shorter amount of time.
+Research shows that if you are looking to retain information from social learning opportunities, it’s a far better idea to put yourself in the situation more frequently for a shorter amount of time.

 The idea of a tangible reward or the emotional high that comes with the sense of accomplishment is what motivates us to keep doing a good thing, while the fear of repercussions or unpleasant outcomes is what keeps from doing something bad.